SysKitTeam/docs-trace/requirements/permission-requirements.md

 ### Global Administrator

-**When connecting to an Office 365 tenant** during the [configuration](../installation-and-configuration/configure-syskit-point.md#office-365-connection) process, **you need to connect with a Global Administrator account.**
+**When connecting to an Office 365 tenant** during the [configuration](../installation-and-configuration/configure-syskit-trace.md#office-365-connection) process, **you need to connect with a Global Administrator account.**

 **The first time you connect to your Office 365 tenant, you will be prompted to give consent** to a set of permissions that SysKit Trace requires to function correctly.
-Additional prompts may show up in the future when installing a newer version of SysKit Point because of new functionality, and in consequence, potentially new required permissions.
+Additional prompts may show up in the future when installing a newer version of SysKit Trace because of new functionality, and in consequence, potentially new required permissions.

 The consented permissions will be used to perform the [tenant connection](./office-365-connection-details.md) configuration.
 It will also be used for collecting data for some workloads that do not support an application identity.
 For this reason, the account needs to have a **product license** assigned.
 Exchange and Teams need to be included in the selected product license.

+#### Avoiding Global Admin permissions
-Once the tenant connection has been established the global admin role can be removed from the account.
+Once the tenant connection has been established and the Configuration Wizard finishes, the global admin role can be removed from the account.
 If you choose to do so you will need to assign some roles to the user because as mentioned in the [tenant connection](./office-365-connection-details.md) article, some workloads cannot be read by the Azure Application and must be retrieved with the identity of a user.

 A combination of: